-El Dorado Hills Pedestrian Accident Lawyers
+El Dorado Hills Pedestrian Accident Lawyer

 Pedestrian versus auto accidents occur with unfortunate frequency in El Dorado Hills and in California in general.
 California ranked highest in the country for the number of pedestrian fatalities, according to the Los Angeles Times.
 Approximately 700 pedestrians passed away in motor vehicle incidents in California in the year 2014, according to findings from the Governors Highway Safety Association.